Private Credit Forum New York 2024

 EDT

-Allocator perspectives - In search of alpha and stability
+Institutional investor perspectives- in search of alpha and stability

-LPs continue to make meaningful allocations into the private credit space, with US private credit funds raising over $120 billion from their investors in 2023, and with a number of pension funds allocating to the sector for the first time or increasing their allocations.
+Institutional investors continue to make meaningful allocations into the private credit space, with US private credit funds raising over $120 billion from their investors in 2023, and with a number of pension funds allocating to the sector for the first time or increasing their allocations.
 However, continued macroeconomic uncertainties, risk of default and a tougher fundraising environment has meant that some pension funds may be writing smaller cheques and taking a more cautious approach towards private credit.
 With expected rate cuts later this year, the outlook for 2024 remains uncertain from an allocator perspective .
-Our panel of top LPs will discuss their allocations to private credit and their outlook for the year ahead.
+Our panel of top institutional investors will discuss their allocations to private credit and their outlook for the year ahead.

 • Has the pendulum swung in favour of borrowers this year?